Aayushi-4094/GesturePaint/README.md

 ## How to Use

-CanvasWizard offers an intuitive and immersive drawing experience:
+openCV offers an intuitive and immersive drawing experience:

 - **Hand Detection**: Your webcam tracks your hand's every move in real-time.